 HP provides IT consulting services together with the professional services that it offers to clients and dealers.
 A small portion of the support that HP provides as IT consulting is strategic consulting in nature.

 Services are offered on a worldwide basis.
+Control of P&L is conducted on a geographic basis

 · Future Directions